 Your child will love these fun butterfly printable activities for kids.

 Learn about the butterfly life cycle and complete the educational activities about butterflies with these fun butterfly activity worksheets or butterfly log journal and identification cards.

 Get one or both for the butterfly enthusiast!

 What Is The Difference Between Butterflies And Moths?

 Moths and butterflies are closely related, sharing over half of their DNA.
 The one main difference is that moths tend to have more drab colors while butterflies have vibrant ones!

-- One of the first ways to tell a butterfly from a moth is by looking at their antennae.
-Moths have feathery and saw-edged antenna with no bulb on the end, while butterflies have club shaped antennas with a long shaft and in some cases, ball-shaped bulb.
+- One of the first ways to tell a butterfly from a moth is by looking at its antennae.
+Moths have feathery and saw-edged antennas with no bulb on the end, while butterflies have club-shaped antennas with a long shaft and, in some cases, ball-shaped bulbs.

 - Butterflies tend to fold their wings upright over their backs.
 Moths tend to hold their wings out from the body.

 - Butterflies are active during the day, while moths are nocturnal and active at night.